with industry professionals

 • Working as a script editor or a staff writer

-Workshops are usually held on Saturdays at a central location in Leeds from 11am to 4pm, and they’re absolutely free for members.
+Workshops are usually held on Saturdays at Leeds Playhouse from 11am to 4pm, and they’re absolutely free for members.

 HOW TO BOOK

-- To attend, you must be a current paid-up member of Script Yorkshire.
+To attend, you must be a current paid-up member of Script Yorkshire.
+Join us!

-- Tickets are bookable via a private Eventbrite event, and we post the booking link in SYchat on the Saturday two weeks before the workshop date.
+Tickets are bookable via the events page in your Script Yorkshire account, and the booking window opens on the Saturday two weeks before the workshop date.

-- If you book a ticket and discover you can no longer attend, please cancel your ticket as soon as you possibly can via Eventbrite so another writer will have the chance to come along.
+If you book a ticket and discover you can no longer attend, please cancel your ticket as soon as you possibly can via your account so another writer will have the chance to come along.

 26 January: Reconnecting With Our Creativity with Script Yorkshire's workshop team

 26 March: Writing Film Scripts with Julian Woodford

 23 April: How To Put On Your Own Play with Dick Bonham